 Project Engage was designed to examine two specific alcohol-related consequences linked with heavy drinking that can have lasting effects far beyond the college years.
 We are interested in examining behaviors related to drinking and driving, and riding with drinking drivers, as well as various alcohol- and dating-related protective behaviors used to prevent unwanted, forced, and regretted sex among college students in order to assess what predictors appear to have a strong influence on these drinking-related consequences.

-Funded through support from the Department of Biobehavioral Health and the Prevention Research Center to Rob Turrisi, Ph.D.
+Funded by the NIH/NIAAA and through support from the Department of Biobehavioral Health and the Prevention Research Center to Rob Turrisi, Ph.D.

 Co-PIs, Nichole Scaglione, M.S., CHES and Brittney Hultgren, M.S.

 Sell, N. M., Turrisi, R., Scaglione, N. M., Hultgren, B. A., & Mallett, K. A. (2016).
 Examining the effects of drinking and interpersonal protective behaviors on unwanted sexual experiences in college women.
 Addictive Behaviors, 54, 40-45.
 PMCID: PMC4713305 [PubMed]

 Hultgren, B. A., Scaglione, N. M., Cleveland, M. J., & Turrisi, R. (2015).
 Examination of a dual-process model predicting riding with drinking drivers.
 Alcoholism: Clinical and Experimental Research, 39(6), 1075-1082.
 PMCID: PMC4544716 [PubMed]